adanlbenito/flexfx_kit/README.md

     i2s_input[7] = dsp_output[1]; // Line out right channel = DSP output right channel
 }

-// Audio Processing Threads.
-These functions run on tile 1 and are called once for each audio sample
-// cycle.
-They cannot share data with the controller task or the mixer functions above that run on
-// tile 0.
-The number of incoming and outgoing samples in the 'samples' array is set by the constant
-// 'dsp_chan_count' defined above.
-Do not use floating point operations since these are real-time
-// audio threads - all DSP operations and calculations should be performed using fixed-point math.
-// NOTE: IIR, FIR, and BiQuad coeff and state data *must* be declared non-static global!

-// Initialize DSP thread data (filter data and other algorithm data) here. void dsp_initialize( void ) // Called once upon boot-up.
+void dsp_initialize( void ) // Called once upon boot-up.
 {
 }

-// Process samples (from the mixer function) and properties.
-Send results to stage 2. void dsp_thread1( int* samples, const int* property ) {
+void dsp_thread1( int* samples, const int* property ) {
     // Define LFO frequencies